Where to start?

 FUJICHROME Sensia 200 [RM] is a high-image-quality, daylight ISO 200 color reversal film which features extremely fine grain and sharpness, as well as faithful and brilliant color reproduction and rich tones ranging from the brightest highlights to the deepest shadows.
 These qualities make this film an excellent choice not only for normal outdoor photography but also for a wide variety of indoor scenes and situations requiring high shutter speeds.https://www.fujifilm.com/products/consumer_film/pdf/sensia_200_datasheet.pdf

-Which leads you to believe that every shot you take is going to be pulled straight from the pages of National Geographic circa 1990, regardless of the subject matter or light conditions (I’m looking at you, people who only take pictures of gas stations, parked cars, and abandoned buildings).
+Which leads you to believe that every shot you take is going to look like it’s straight from the pages of National Geographic circa 1990, regardless of the subject matter or lighting conditions (I’m looking at you, street photographers who only take pictures of gas stations, parked cars, and abandoned buildings).

-So when I found a few rolls of (lightly expired) Sensia, I was hyped to take some shots around the wildlife refuge where I worked at the time.
+So when I found a few rolls of (expired) Sensia slide film, I was hyped to take some shots around the wildlife refuge where I worked at the time.
 Dreaming of infinitely scalable photos of golden beach tones and stunning, charismatic portraits of noble wildlife, I worked my way through a few rolls, stocked up on the requisite chemicals, and went to work.

 And here’s what I found:

-It’s worth noting that these are some of the best images I recovered from these rolls, and only after some careful post-development massaging in Lightroom.
+It’s worth noting that these are some of the best images I recovered from these rolls of Sensia, and only after some careful post-development massaging in Lightroom.
 Here’s what a less-processed (but still discernible) shot looks like:

 And then we get all the way to the worst of the worst.
 I’m used to film strips coming out poorly, but this was an adventure in futility, low contrast, and noise.
 While I’ll give it the fine grain, these shots hardly match the “sharpness, as well as faithful and brilliant color reproduction and rich tones ranging from the brightest highlights to the deepest shadows” Fujifilm boasts in its technical data sheet.